sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fuse-btfs</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : FUSE filesystem Bittorrent
+Short desc    : FUSE filesystem Bittorrent
 URL          : https://github.com/johang/btfs
-Лицензия     : GPLv3
+License      : GPLv3
-Описание     : With BTFS, you can mount any .torrent file or magnet link and then use it as
+Descript     : With BTFS, you can mount any .torrent file or magnet link and then use it as
              : any read-only directory in your file tree.
 The contents of the files will be
              : downloaded on-demand as they are read by applications.
 Tools like ls, cat and
              : cp works as expected.
 Applications like vlc and mplayer can also work without